Event to take place at Lafayette Jefferson High School on Saturday

 The Anderson, Indiana, native is a 20-year veteran of the college coaching ranks, including two seasons as a head coach.
-He has made nine postseason appearances as a college assistant, reaching the NCAA Tournament three times.
+He has made 10 postseason appearances as a college assistant, reaching the NCAA Tournament four times.

 Stephens made 73 three-pointers in 2014-15 as a sophomore, ranking 10th on the single-season list.
 And Mathias was playing his best basketball of the season late in his freshman campaign, making almost 40 percent of his three-point attempts over his last 10 games.
 Gary’s first season in West Lafayette was a successful one, as he helped guide the Boilers to the NCAA Tournament for the sixth year in a row.
 Forward Robbie Hummel was named an honorable mention All-American and received first-team All-Big Ten recognition after leading Purdue in scoring, rebounds and blocked shots.